Unconscious Research of Global Consciousness

-In this episode we're going to take a look at a project that has captured imaginations for nearly a decade, the Global Consciousness Project, which posits that events that emotionally affect large numbers of people cause measurable changes in the output of random number generators.
+In this episode we're going to take a look at a project that has captured imaginations for more than a decade, the Global Consciousness Project, which posits that events that emotionally affect large numbers of people cause measurable changes in the output of random number generators.

 The problem is that people outside their lab either fail to reach the same conclusions or find their methodology so flawed that it's pointless to even review the findings.
 They do publish what they call criticism on their web site, but it's mainly comments and suggestions from their associates.
 There is not a lot of published criticism of Global Consciousness out there to cite, and one reason is that their theory lacks consistent claims that are specific enough to be tested.
 Here are two fundamental questions that they must answer and have not:

 So, as they look for undefined results from undefined events, they still manage to make additional errors in their methodology.
 Here are some of the most flagrant: